Jay Chaudhry: Career

 Chaudhry started out working in engineering, sales, marketing and management at IBM, Unisys, and NCR.
 He went on to become the founder of five security software startups.

 SecureIT (1996–1998)

 In 1996, he and his wife Jyoti founded Internet security service SecureIT, using their life savings to do so.
 After SecureIT was acquired by Verisign in 1998, Chaudhry moved to San Francisco to lead Verisign's security services division.
 He left Verisign in 1999.

 CipherTrust and CoreHarbor (2000–2006)

 In 2000, Chaudhry launched email security company CipherTrust.
 The idea for CipherTrust came from his work at SecureIT, where he became familiar with the types of security issues, vulnerabilities and attacks that were possible.
 The technology was built from scratch and was later acquired by Secure Computing Corporation in 2006 for $274 million.

-In 2000, Chaudhry also launched CoreHarbor, a managed e-commerce platform.
+In 2000, Chaudhry launched CoreHarbor, a managed e-commerce platform.
 It was later acquired by USi/AT&T.